Iowa Continuing Education COURSE

 Land Installment Contracts

-While this financing method typically benefits the buyer with perks like a low down payment and lower transaction costs, it mostly favors the seller.
+While this financing method typically benefits the buyer with perks like a low down payment and lower transaction costs, it also favors the seller.
 It’s much easier for a seller to cancel a land contract and reclaim the property in the event that the buyer defaults, partially because the seller keeps the title to the property until the loan is paid off.
-Land contracts are especially risky for buyers because they don’t carry the same consumer or foreclosure protections that are available with third-party financing.
+Land contracts are risky for buyers because they don’t carry the same consumer or foreclosure protections available with third-party financing.